|

 thank you enough for writing this.
 I love it.

-if I was I would choose Buddism.
+person.
+But if I was I would choose Buddism.
 I just like it.
-Whenever I read
+Whenever

-Buddist philosophy I feel like I am reading what I already feel,
+I read Buddist philosophy I feel like I am reading what I already

-I have just never put it into words.
-Your book is like that to
+feel, I have just never put it into words.
+Your book is like that

-me.
-I find myself going "yea, yea, that's it" over and
+to me.
+I find myself going "yea, yea, that's it" over

-over.
-I think my favorite thing so far in the whole thing
+and over.
+I think my favorite thing so far in the whole

 "listen to anything other than what you are adjusting"